EQAR/deqar-docs/docs/quick_start_guide.md

 >
 > - It is necessary to meet certain **data requirements** in order for reports to be ingested into the system.
 Data requirements for reports vary depending on the type of activity described.
 Ensure that you have this data available or can generate it as needed.
 >
->     _Note: there are a few “soft requirements” for DEQAR which are not necessary for ingest but which do trigger a red or yellow alert flag in the system._
+>     _Note: there are a few “soft requirements” for DEQAR which are not necessary for ingestion but which do trigger a red or yellow alert flag in the system._
 >
 > For details, please see:<br />
 > [Report Data Elements](report_data.md)<br />